lprevidente/defog-glassdoor-unblock/README.md

 ### Keeping it up to date

 Unpacked extensions don't auto-update.
 To get the latest version, pull the latest changes (or re-download the ZIP) and click the refresh icon for Defog on `chrome://extensions`.

+## FAQ

+**Is this safe to use?**
+Yes — Defog only hides/unhides DOM elements on pages you already have open.
+It doesn't send any data anywhere; see the source in this repo.

+**Do I need a Glassdoor account?**
+No. Defog removes the sign-in wall so you can read reviews and salary data without creating an account.

 ## Found a bug?